KhaledSharif/DeepMVS/README.md

-# DeepMVS: Learning Multi-View Stereopsis
+# DeepMVS: Learning Multi-View Stereopsis | Python 3 fork

 [![License](https://img.shields.io/badge/License-BSD%202--Clause-orange.svg)](https://opensource.org/licenses/BSD-2-Clause)

 **DeepMVS** is a Deep Convolutional Neural Network which learns to estimate pixel-wise disparity maps from a sequence of an arbitrary number of unordered images with the camera poses already known or estimated.

+This repository is a fork of the original DeepMVS repository.
+It adds support for Python 3 and the latest version of Pytorch and Torchvision.

 ![teaser1](img/teaser1.gif)
 ![teaser2](img/teaser2.gif)